hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-birth-abnormalities-intro.md

 **Each Observation must have:**

 1.  a status
-1.  a SNOMED code which tells you what was recorded.
+1.  a SNOMED code (indicating what was recorded)
 1.  a subject (Patient)
-1.  a time indicating when the details was taken
+1.  a time (indicating when the details were recorded)
-1.	a performer detailing who has recorded the details.
+1.	a performer (detailing who has recorded the details)

 **Profile specific implementation guidance:**